What Does the ADHD Iceberg Mean?

 Several specific psychosocial interventions have been shown to help individuals with ADHD and their families manage symptoms and improve everyday functioning.

-- Behavioral therapy is a type of psychotherapy that aims to help a person change their behavior.
-It might involve practical assistance, such as help organizing tasks or completing work, or working through emotionally difficult events.
+- Behavioral therapy is a type of psychotherapy that aims to help people change their behavior.
+It might involve practical assistance, such as help organizing tasks, completing work, or working through emotionally difficult events.
 Behavioral therapy also teaches a person how to:

 - Monitor their behavior.